Download the Cortina Delicious App!DOWNLOAD

 Deadline for submitting your entries: Sunday 2nd April 2023

-The Italian advance towards Val Badia, Val Pusteria and Brennero was halted at the Valparola Pass in the face of the Austrian trenches.
+The Italian advance towards the Badia Valley, the Puster Valley and Brenner was halted at the Valparola Pass in the face of the Austrian trenches at the Vonbank emplacement.

-The trenches of the two opposing armies snaked their way along the summits of the mountains around Lagazuoi: Tofane, Castelletto, Great Lagazuoi, Sasso di Stria, Settsas , Col di Lana and Marmolada .
+The trenches of the two opposing armies snaked their way along the summits of the mountains around Lagazuoi: Tofane, Castelletto, Grande Lagazuoi, Sasso di Stria, Settsas, Col di Lana and Marmolada.

-At the Cinque Torri (Five Towers) and Averau spread the second Italian line with artillery emplacements and floodlights to light up the mountain side of Lagazuoi.
+At the 5 Torri (Five Towers) and on Mt.
+Averau spread the second Italian line with artillery emplacements and floodlights to light up the mountain side of Mt.
+Lagazuoi.

-It was soon clear to both sides that the best protection from enemy artillery fire was provided by the mountain itself and so began the excavations with emplacements and encampments transforming Piccolo Lagazuoi into a natural fortification.
+Soon it was clear to both sides that the best protection from enemy artillery fire was provided by the mountain itself and so began the excavations with emplacements and encampments transforming Piccolo Lagazuoi into a natural fortification.

 To the Austrians, we owe the detailed plans of all the Lagazuoi galleries remained after the retreat of the Italian army in November 1917, following the defeat at Caporetto.

 The illustration shows the location of the first 10 gallery systems on Piccolo Lagazuoi.

 On 20th October 1915, an Alpini troop unit occupied the ledge halfway up the rock face of the Piccolo Lagazuoi, a wide rocky step which crosses the mountain and was surprisingly ignored by the Austrians.

 The Martini Ledge, named after the battalion commander who occupied it, soon became a thorn in the eye of the Austrians.